theforeman/foreman-installer-staypuft/README.md

 ## How do I use it?

-You just install RPM package and run foreman-installer.
+You just install RPM package named foreman-installer-staypuft and run staypuft-installer.
 It will automatically run the wizard that asks few questions specific to your environment.
 The result is Foreman with provisioning correctly configured and Staypuft plugin enabled.
 Without any further effort you should be able to create your OpenStack deployment.

 ## Where can I download RPMs?